SkipStreaming/SkipStreaming.github.io/README.md

 python scene_tree.py -i <video directory>
 ```

-Then, run SkipStreaming for each pair of videos.
+Then, run SkipStreaming for each pair of videos and get the results in the output text files, where each line represents the beginning and ending frame of a detected redundant clip.

 ```
 ./SkipStreaming.exe \